sergeo92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10- Display the result of BREATH power LOVE
 11- Script convert a number from base 2 to base 10
-12- Script that print all possible combinaison of the two letters, excep oo
+12- Script that print all possible combinaison of the two letters, excep oo 13- Scrip that print numbers with two decimals place